Monday, January 26, 2009

 To brush away insects that sometimes annoy you,

-You'll find it quite handy t
+You'll find it quite handy to use night and day,

 And what better exercise pray can employ you,

-Than to sweep all vexatious intruders aw
+Than to sweep all vexatious intruders away,

 Ere winter comes on for sweet home departing,